zhangruixue8080/techcontent/articles/mysql-database-enus-read-replica.md

-## Upgrade slave instances
+## Upgrade subordinate instances
-You can upgrade a slave instance to an online read/write instance.
-Once the instance is upgraded, changes on the master instance will no longer be replicated to this instance.
+You can upgrade a subordinate instance to an online read/write instance.
+After you upgrade the instance, changes on the master instance will no longer be replicated to this instance.
 You can perform read/write operations on this instance.
-1. Select the slave instance you need to upgrade and click on the “Replicate” page.
+1. Select the subordinate instance that you need to upgrade, and click **Replicate**.
-2. Click on “Upgrade” at the bottom of the page and then click confirm.
+2. Click **Upgrade** at the bottom of the page, and then click **Confirm**.
-![Upgrade slave instances][4]
+![Upgrade subordinate instances][4]

-## Master-slave replication FAQs
+## Master-subordinate replication FAQs
-• I want to change the performance version of the master instance, for example by going up from MS4 to MS5 or going down from MS6 to MS5.
-Will the version for slave instances be updated as well?
-The performance version for slave instances will not change with that of the master instance, but you can change the performance version for slave instances separately if necessary.
+Q: I want to change the performance version of the master instance.
+For example, I might want to go up from MS4 to MS5 or go down from MS6 to MS5.
+Will the version for subordinate instances be updated as well?

+A: The performance version for subordinate instances will not change with that of the master instance.
+However, you can change the performance version of subordinate instances separately.

-• I would like to use the master-slave replication function, but my database instance is on version 5.5; what should I do?
-Master-slave replication only supports version 5.6.
-You can manually upgrade the database implementation to version 5.6 first, and then use the replicate function.
+Q: I would like to use the master-subordinate replication function, but my database instance is on version 5.5.
+What should I do?

+A: Master-subordinate replication only supports version 5.6.
+You can manually upgrade the database implementation to version 5.6, and then you use the replicate function.

-• How do I upgrade the database from version 5.5 to version 5.6?
-We do not currently support one-key upgrades.
-The way around this is to export the data from the original version 5.5 instance using mysqldump, create a new version 5.6 database server instance, and then import the data; once it passes compatibility testing, you can migrate the application to the version 5.6 instance.
-If your original database is the generation environment or you cannot accept any downtime, you can manually create a snapshot on the original database, restore it to a completely new instance, and then perform the migration and upgrade on the restored instance.
+Q: How do I upgrade the database from version 5.5 to version 5.6?

+A: We do not currently support one-key upgrades.
+The way around this is to export the data from the original version 5.5 instance by using mysqldump, create a new version 5.6 database server instance, and then import the data.
+After it passes compatibility testing, you can migrate the application to the version 5.6 instance.
+If your original database is the generation environment or you cannot accept any downtime, you can manually create a snapshot of the original database, restore it to a completely new instance, and then perform the migration and upgrade on the restored instance.
 This will reduce the impact on the original database.